koshy123/Sports-Discord/README.md

 ## As User
-As an user, I can add tew topics to discuss.
++ As an user, I can add tew topics to discuss.
-As an user, I can edit existing topics.
++ As an user, I can edit existing topics.
-As an user, I can delete a topic.
++ As an user, I can delete a topic.
-As an user, I can view all current topics.
++ As an user, I can view all current topics.
-As an user, I can add an image top the topic and leaves notes on the topic.
++ As an user, I can add an image and notes to the topic I selected.